earth-chris/elapid/README.md

 The list and band order of the rasters must match the order of the covariates used to train the model.
 It reads each dataset in a block-wise basis, applies the model, and writes gridded predictions.

 If the raster datasets are not consistent (different extents, resolutions, etc.), it wll re-project the data on the fly, with the grid size, extent and projection based on a 'template' raster.
-Use the `template_idx` keyword to specify the index of which raster file to use as the template (`template_idx=0` sets the first raster as the template)
+Use the `template_idx` keyword to specify the index of which raster file to use as the template (`template_idx=0` sets the first raster as the template).

+In the example above, it's important to set the template to the `california-leaf-area-index.tif` file.
+This is because this is the smallest extent with data, and it'll only read and apply the model to the `usa` and `global` datasets in the area covered by `california`.
+If you were to set the extent to `usa-mean-temperature.tif`, it would still technically function, but there would be a large region of `nodata` values where there's insufficient covariate coverage.

-## Background
+## Package design

-Maxent is a species distribution modeling (SDM) approach, which uses species observations and environmental data to predict where a species might be found under past, present or future environmental conditions.

-Its a presence/background model, meaning it uses data on where a species is present and, instead of data on where it is absent, a random sample of the region where you might expect to find that species.
-This is convenient because it reduces data collection burdens (absence data isn't required) but it also introduces some unique challenges for interpreting model outputs.

-Formally, Maxent estimates habitat suitability (i.e. the fundamental niche) using species occurrence records (`y = 1`), randomly sampled "background" location records (`y = 0`), and environmental covariate data (`x`) for each location of `y`.

-Maxent doesn't directly estimate relationships between presence/background data and environmental covariates (so, not just `y ~ x`).
-Instead, it fits a series of feature transformatons (`z`) to the covariate data (e.g. computing the products between each feature, random covariate thresholds, etc.).
-Maxent then estimates the conditional probability of finding a species given a set of environmental conditions as `Pr(y = 1 | f(z))`.

-### Motivation

 This python package was developed to overcome some of the limitations of the Maxent [java][home-maxent] package.
 Some gripes with the `java` distribution include: